intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

 ## 8 - Comparing the Databases

-Open both Speed Tests on your browser and hit the button **Run Test**.
+Open both Speed Tests on your browser.
+Press the **Settings** button.
+Change the maximum time to run the speed test for 1200 seconds (20minutes).

+Now just hit the **Run Test** button.
 If you get an error after pressing the Run Test button, try going back to the terminal and running the bouncespeedtest script:

 ```
 /ICMDurable/Deployments/asamarySAPHANA # ./bouncespeedtest.sh